BOA Constrictor: Squeezing Performance out of GPUs in the Cloud via Budget-Optimal Allocation: Background

 \subsection{Prior Work: Current Schedulers Fall Short}

-Prior theoretical work has separately considered the problem of scheduling parallelizable jobs \cite{berg2018,berg2020hesrpt,berg2022case,berg2020optimal} and autoscaling \cite{gandhi2012autoscale,gandhi2011distributed,psychas2022theory}, but we are not aware of any work which considers both problems {\em simultaneously} to balance the cost-performance tradeoff.
-By developing a stochastic model of this problem and solving for the BOA policy in Sections \ref{sec:model} and \ref{sec:theory}, we can show how real-world systems can benefit by optimally balancing the cost-performance tradeoff.
+\subhead{Prior theoretical work.} Prior theoretical work has separately considered the problem of scheduling parallelizable jobs \cite{berg2018,berg2020hesrpt,berg2022case,berg2020optimal} and autoscaling \cite{gandhi2012autoscale,gandhi2011distributed,psychas2022theory}, but we are not aware of any work which considers both problems {\em simultaneously} to balance the cost-performance tradeoff.
+By developing a stochastic model of this problem and solving for the BOA policy in Sections \ref{sec:model:problem} and \ref{sec:BOA}, we provide a novel theoretical contribution on how real-world systems can benefit by optimally balancing the cost-performance tradeoff.

-These existing systems fall broadly into one of three categories.
+Prior systems fall broadly into one of three categories.